Using Video with Transcribe!

 I hear that My Video Converter is effective for producing videos which work with Transcribe!

-I've also been told that using HandBrake for video conversion, selecting MPEG-4(ffmpeg) gets a better result than H-264(x264).
+I've also been told that using HandBrake for video conversion, these settings work well:

 And that using Magix Video deluxe for video conversion, "MPEG-4 simple" gets a better result than "MPEG-4 H264".